idvorkin/idvorkin.github.io/_d/genai-talk.md

 These are my personal opinions and are not related to the opinions of my employer or any other organization I am affiliated with.

+### What is a prompt engineer?

+An interesting take - "a prompt engineer" is a word that can go the way of things like "informaiton super highway", but if you think about what it is doing is saying instructions in  a way that can be understood by another.
+This requires understnading requirements,  and articulating them to match the person to whom you are giving htem.
+Honestly,s ounds like a Product Manager